Student OpEd Contest

 Problem Solvers OpEd Contest

-The Alliance for Innovation and Infrastructure (Aii) is excited to announce a fall 2024 scholarship for college students.
+The Alliance for Innovation and Infrastructure (Aii) is excited to announce a fall 2025 scholarship for college students.
 The contest is open to all enrolled college students nationwide and seeks to engage America’s greatest rising minds to think about and articulate solutions to some of the nation’s most pressing challenges.

 Who is Aii?

-Closely read the following prompts.
+Closely read the following prompt.
 Read Aii reference material from “Selected Sources” at the bottom of this page and incorporate relevant information in your own original OpEd article, citing directly to Aii in your final OpEd.
 Articles must be written in English only and should not exceed 900 words in length.
 The audience and tone should be toward the general public, or specific regional audience of a given publication.

 To enter the contest, students must: